stevotron/php-class-Err/README.md

 ##Error types

-The class categorises errors as three types, *ignore*, *background* and *terminal*.
+The class categorises errors as three types: *ignore*, *background* and *terminal*.
 It is set up with default values which can be overwritten if needed.
 Only *ignore* and *background* values are set, anything else is considered *terminal*.

 If only *ignore* errors occur during run time, nothing is logged and the script runs as intended.

 If any *background* errors occur (regardless of *ignore* errors or not), then *all* errors will be logged in the defined background file and the script runs as intended.

 If any errors occur that are not listed in *ignore* or *background* then the script will terminate.
-Errors will be dumped to screen, or logged in the defined terminal file depending on the property value for $terminal_message.
+Errors will be dumped to screen or logged in the defined terminal file - see [Terminal message](#terminal-message).

 Allowed values for *ignore* and *background* are `E_WARNING`, `E_NOTICE`, `E_CORE_WARNING`, `E_COMPILE_WARNING`, `E_USER_WARNING`, `E_USER_NOTICE`, `E_STRICT`, `E_RECOVERABLE_ERROR`, `E_DEPRECATED` and `E_USER_DEPRECATED`.
 Any other constants submitted will result in an Exception being thrown.